luizirber/blog/content/2020-01-10-sourmash_pr.md

 ### Memory profiling: heaptrack

 [heaptrack] is a heap profiler, and I first heard about it from [Vincent Prouillet].
-It's main advantage over other solutions (like valgrind's massif) is the low overhead and... how easy it is to use: just stick `heaptrack` in front of your command, and you're good to go!
+Its main advantage over other solutions (like valgrind's massif) is the low overhead and... how easy it is to use: just stick `heaptrack` in front of your command, and you're good to go!